The Trio

 In addition to securing the beat, the bass also fills an important harmonic function.
 Since it's way down at the low end of the pitch spectrum, a bass often articulates the key note of a chord--the "root."
 In any kind of music--orchestral symphonies or piano sonatas, folk ballads or church hymns--the root is the important anchor of a harmony.
 And since that's the bass's stomping ground, it’s all about the roots.

 That doesn't mean that a bassist is just thumping on the roots of the chords as they parade by.
-Good bassists know how to move through a harmonic progression that makes it clear and solid but adds their own inventive touch.
+Good bassists know how to move through a harmonic progression that makes it clear and solid, but they add their own inventive touch.
 On a ballad--a song with a slow tempo--a bassist might define the harmony as usual, but occasionally add a flourish during the quiet spots between musical phrases (drummers do this, too).

 DRUMS

-A drum set in a jazz trio is more a collection of percussion instruments rather than a single one.
-Typically--at a minimum--a drum set will consist of a bass drum, a high hat, a snare drum, a ride cymbal (or two) and one or two toms (or more).
+Drum sets are pretty ubiquitous in pop and rock music, and a a jazz drum set is a similar animal, a collection of percussion instruments rather than a single one.
+Typically--at a minimum--a drum set will consist of a bass drum, a high hat, a snare drum, a ride cymbal (or two) and one or two “toms.”
 The bass is played with a foot pedal, and typically keeps a consistent, even beat in a song.
 On a high hat, two cymbals are attached to a pole that allows the drummer's foot to move them together or apart.

 The snare drum is a relatively high pitched drum that usually sits right in the drummer's lap.
 Usually, a "snare" sits on the bottom surface of the drum head, giving the drum a buzzy sound.
 Drummers can lift it away from the skin of the drum with a lever, which removes the buzz and give the drum a tighter, "tuned" sound.